MRNA Investors Have Opportunity To Lead Moderna, Inc. Securities Fraud Lawsuit

 Why:

-Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Moderna, Inc. (NASDAQ: MRNA ) between January 18, 2023 and June 25, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than October 8, 2024.
+Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Moderna, Inc. (NASDAQ: MRNA ) between January 18, 2023 and June 25, 2024, both dates inclusive (the "Class Period"), of the important October 8, 2024 lead plaintiff deadline.

 So what: If you purchased Moderna securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.